-I put the project on hold in 2016 in order to focus on growing (with a little bit of policy work sprinkled in here and there).
+I put the project on hold in 2016 in order to focus on growing, with a little bit of policy work on the side.
 Growing is a true passion of mine and 2016 ended up being a great year for my garden.
 I won the blue ribbon for “Best Bud” at the 2016 DC State Fair, and then placed first at the Capital Cup later that fall.

 Growing is still my favorite hobby and passion, but after seeing how things changed with legalization and after I won those competitions, I started to realize that I needed to leave growing alone as a hobby and a passion, at least for a while.

 I got really sick of people asking, “how much you yield, bro?” when all I was trying to do was enjoy the plant and grow my medicine.

 After realizing this and noticing some serious issues with the way legalization was unfolding, I turned my attention back to another passion of mine: marijuana politics.